Yelp/paasta/README.md

  * No single points of failure
  * Pleasant interface

-PaaSTA is an opinionated platform, and it is not designed to interoperate with every possible backend service out there.

-Think of it as an example of how we have integrated these technologies together to build a cohesive PaaS.
-It is not a turn-key PaaS solution.

 ## Getting Started

 See the [getting started](http://paasta.readthedocs.io/en/latest/installation/getting_started.html) documentation for how to deploy PaaSTA.
+This reference is intended to help understand how PaaSTA works but we don't advise that you use PaaSTA in production.

 ## Debugging PaaSTA (in VS Code)